 During the workshop, each participant will:

-- Learn about roles and responsibilities of faculty members in different educational settings (e.g., two-year colleges, four-year colleges, universities).
+- Learn about academic careers in different educational settings (e.g., two-year colleges, primarily undergraduate institutions, universities).

 - Explore aspects of effective and innovative teaching.